 - Personhood is not based upon having a body, but rather a soul is required.

-- It is said there are two things that last – the Word of God and the Souls of men.
+- It is said two things last – the Word of God and the Souls of men.
 The soul is imperishable.

-- The soul doesn’t have a function, but rather is the sum of our collective consciousness.
+- The soul doesn’t have a function but instead is the sum of our collective consciousness.

 - Every human being that ever existed had a soul, and those souls are still in existence somewhere.
 For me, those places are heaven or hell.